 Beth Jo Zeitzer is the owner and designated broker of R.O.I.
 Properties, a full-service real estate brokerage firm focused on working with business owners, investors and property owners, regarding the management, marketing and sale of commercial and residential properties, including office, industrial, retail, multi-family, hospitality and land assets.
 Beth Jo is an attorney by training, and former corporate counsel for Del Webb Corporation.
 She can be reached at (602) 319-1326 or firstname.lastname@example.org.

-As our market is recovering, with historically low pricing and interest rates, many attorneys and their clients have been asking whether it is better to own their own building instead of leasing.
+Since the commercial real estate market is recovering, with historically low pricing and interest rates, many attorneys and their clients have been asking whether it is better to buy a building instead of lease.
 From a pricing perspective, in 2008, owner-occupied office, industrial and retail product averaged $252 per square foot according to Co-Star Data.
 Pricing steadily declined, and the average owner occupied building was $125 per square foot in Q3 2013, with plenty of opportunities below this price range as well.
 This current pricing is discounted 50 percent from 2008.
 Interestingly, current average lease rates are only 30 percent less than 2008 averages.

 The economics of owning versus buying should always be at the forefront of this decision, along with several other factors, including cash outlay, fixed costs, growth considerations, control and management of the property, investment potential through other tenants, potential appreciation, and tax factors.